How to Get Stains Out of Your Pants

 Let’s be honest sisters.
 Skid marks happen, especially if you struggle with IBS or you’ve just had a baby.
 What’s good to know is that they aren’t as hard to get off as you think.
 First things first, soak your pants in cold water.
 This will prevent the stain from setting- which it might if you use hot water to begin with.
 Remove any lumps or residue by scrubbing.

 Next, remove the pants from the water and spray remüvie on the patch.
 Leave to work for a few seconds then dab gently with a damp cloth until the stain starts to clear.
-Finally, place your underwear in the washing machine with your usual detergent - we love Method- or hand wash as you would normally.4.
+Finally, place your underwear in the washing machine with your usual detergent or hand wash as you would normally.4.
 Urine Stains

 It happens!
-There are many reasons why incontinence happens- ranging from a weak pelvic floor to laughing too hard!
-Many sisters mentioned that post pregnancy the distance to the toilet feels suddenly a lot longer than it used to.
-You need about five trips to the toilet before bed (plus that one in the middle of the night) AND any sudden movements can trigger a little trickle (no more jumping thanks).
+There are many reasons why incontinence happens - ranging from a weak pelvic floor to laughing too hard.
+Many find that post pregnancy the distance to the toilet feels suddenly a lot longer than it used to.
+You need about five trips to the toilet before bed (plus that one in the middle of the night) AND any sudden movements can trigger a little trickle.

 Wee stains are most annoying because they can be a little smelly, but all in all they are pretty easy to deal with and on some fabrics not even that noticeable.
 We recommend rinsing in cold water and dabbing remüvie generously onto the stain.
-Wash on a higher temperature wash and add some nice-smelling fabric conditioner like Method’s Tropical Coconut to banish any unwanted smells.
+Wash on a higher temperature wash and add some fabric conditioner to banish any unwanted smells.